clavecoder/clavecoder.github.io/herschend/index.md

     information
   - A new software architecture is needed to capture the opportunities provided and challenges posed by the next decade
-  - A Director of Enterprise Web Applications provides hub around which to develop and deliver that architecture
+  - A Director of Enterprise Web Applications provides a hub around which to develop and deliver that architecture
 - Distributed systems
   - A history of distributed systems is discussed
   - Current distributed systems technologies are discussed